 Next steps

-Consultation on the draft DAP guidelines has now closed.
+Consultation on the draft DAP guidelines has now closed and the engagement summary report has been released.

-The feedback received during consultation will shape the finalise guidelines set to be released later in 2024.
+The feedback received during consultation will shape the final guidelines to be released in early 2025.

-The RA will initiate the rollout phase of DAPs, which will take place over the coming years.
+RA will then continue the delivery of DAPs, which will take place over the coming years.